tonywangs/tonywangs/README.md

 👋 Hey!
-I'm Tony, a freshman at Stanford passionate about AI and entrepreneurship.
+I'm Tony, an undergraduate at Stanford passionate about AI and entrepreneurship.

-🌲 At college, I serve as Freshman Council President, where I lead representatives across all 24 dorms to connect the Class of 2027.
-I’m also an organizer for TreeHacks, the largest collegiate hackathon in the US, and a consultant for Microsoft Azure through the Stanford Marketing Group.
+🌲 At college, I’m  an organizer for TreeHacks, the largest collegiate hackathon in the US, and a consultant for Microsoft Azure.

 Feel free to shoot me an email at wangtony@stanford.edu.
 I’d love to chat! 🚀